JunkCoding/Aeolian/README.md

 The lights have several control modes, allowing them to be forced on/off at fixed times or turned on/off when, according to the local sunrise/sunset, it is dark.

+# Before compiling
+On windows, configure environment variables for connecting your ESP32 to your IOT network.
+I have included an example script in the tools directory.
+Essentially, you will need to run setx WIFI_SSID "<Your SSID>" setx WIFI_PASS "<password>" setx MQTT_SERVER "mqtt://<mqtt server>/" setx MQTT_USER "<mqtt username>" setx MQTT_PASS "<mqtt password>"

 # Working:
 A unit can be a master or slave (two masters is possible, but unknown results).
 Synchronisation of patterns and palettes.